Shrawan662000/Shrawan662000/README.md

 ⯁ Hands on knowledge on Cloud computing **Microsoft Azure, creating Virtual machines, Azure Machine Learning Designer, Azure SQL Databases, cognitive services, cognitive search, azure deployment, Kubernetes, AWS EC2, AWS S3, and AWS Lambda**.

 ⯁ Proficient in **Git for version control, Docker for containerization, CI/CD for seamless integration and deployment, Flask for web development, FastAPI for building APIs, Streamlit for creating interactive data applications, and Postman for API testing**.

+##### 👯 I’m looking to collaborate on - Projects which can use & utilize personalized data to solve real-life problems.